mlc-ai/mlc-llm/docs/deploy/rest.rst

 ------------------------------------------------

-   Get a list of models available for MLC-Chat.
+   Get a list of models available for MLC-LLM.

 **Example**